Content of this article:

 As an open source free software, Clonezilla can be used to clone or backup hard drive.
 Since it works with most of the operating systems largely used in company or home, many people love to use Clonezilla, especially when they want to upgrade hard drive with a new one.
 In this case, you can use Clonezilla disk to disk clone feature to clone a hard drive to another without reinstalling Windows and programs.

-Make Clonezilla clone to smaller drive possible
+How to make Clonezilla clone to smaller drive possible

 Then, let's learn how to clone larger drive to smaller one with clonezilla: